JacksonHacker/hw1_python/README.md

 Your instructor will grade the code of this pull request.
 Pull requests submitted after the deadline won’t be considered.
+You don't have to submit the code in D2l.
+Note that you still have to submit the answers to qns 1 to 4 in D2l.

 # Grading

-Qn1 of this assignment will be graded primarily on their ability to pass the tests that have been provided to you on github after the pull request.
+Qn5 of this assignment will be graded primarily on their ability to pass the tests that have been provided to you on github after the pull request.
-Assignments that pass all, and with the corresponding code implementing the correct logic, will receive at least 90% of the possible points.
+Assignments that pass all, and with the corresponding code implementing the correct logic, will receive at least 95% of the possible points.

-To get the remaining of the points, the scores you return for all the documents will be checked.
+To get the remaining of the points, your code will be checked for things like readability and ofcourse fraud.
-(